San Luis Obispo County judge approves cameras for Flores preliminary hearing

 "The court's biggest concern is the fairness of the proceedings," Van Rooyen said, adding that the possibility of the public remotely watching testimony of witnesses and other evidence that could ultimately be excluded from the trial could bias a potential jury.

-Paul and Ruben Flores are scheduled to appear in a pre-preliminary hearing at 1:30 p.m. on June 23 in Department 5 of SLO County Superior Court.
+Paul and Ruben Flores are scheduled to appear in a pre-preliminary hearing at 1:30 p.m.
+June 23 in Department 5 of San Luis Obispo County Superior Court.